-St. Michael’s Manor was converted to a hotel in 1965 by the Newling Ward family and has remained under independent ownership ever since.
+St. Michael’s Manor was converted to a hotel in 1965 by the Newling Ward family and remained under independent ownership up until a few years ago.

 The hotel is in the historic St Michael’s district of St. Alban’s, amongst 70 listed buildings, old inns, and mills, and backs onto the river Ver and Verulamium park – the original Roman name for St Albans.
 The park continues up to the magnificent Abbey Cathedral, only a short walk away.
 Meanwhile, the hotel settles within five acres of its own manicured gardens including a one-acre lake, which it is believed once stocked fish for the Romans and nearby monks.